-Your money mindset is the way you think about money both consciously and unconsciously.
-It dictates your behaviour with money and the actions you take (or don’t take) to make and keep money.
+Your money attitude is the way you think about money both consciously and unconsciously.
+It influences your financial actions (or inaction) such as generating and keeping money.

-Your money mindset has been developed through a mix of your experiences and what you were taught as a child about money from your parents and family.
-You can change it, but until you understand why you think the way that you do, you can’t change it.
+Your money mindset was formed through a combination of your own experiences and what you were taught as a child about money by your parents and family.
+You can modify it, but first, you must understand why you believe the way that you do.

 How can You Improve Your Money Mindset?

 If changing how you see your financial situation seems like too much of a challenge, fear not!
 There are actually ways to boost your money mindset and turn it into a positive thing.

 Here are some simple yet effective ways in which you can improve your money mindset and start earning more:

 Women who struggle with their financial situations tend to do so because they feel that they don’t deserve the beautiful things out there.